orangedaisy/bshowco/_posts/2020-10-09-vuejs-zero-to-pokedex.md

 [https://owen-pokedex.netlify.app](https://owen-pokedex.netlify.app) (don't
 forget the [QR
 codes](https://docs.google.com/document/d/13JSqyVPQmlAES345SOwMGQ161Dcls2gCTL_K53ihnak/edit?usp=sharing)).
-There's also the [Github repo](https://github.com/orangedaisy/pokedex) if you're interested in that (some day I'll get around to fixing up the open issues).
+There's also the [Github repo](https://github.com/orangedaisy/pokedex) if you'd like to see the final code and the commits it took to get there.